William McNeill Whistler: Personal life

 On April 17, 1877, William married for a second time.
-His bride, Helen "Nellie" Euphrosyne Ionides (1849-1917) came from a wealthy Greek merchant family from Tulse Hill and was an occasional model for James Whistler.
+His bride, Helen "Nellie" Euphrosyne Ionides (1849-1917), came from a wealthy Greek merchant family from Tulse Hill and was an occasional model for William's brother James Whistler.
 They did not have any children.

-His brother, James McNeill Whistler painted Whistler's portrait several times, including Portrait of Dr. William McNeill Whistler, Portrait of Dr. Whistler, No. 2, Portrait studies of the artist, his brother Dr. Whistler.
+His brother James McNeill Whistler painted Whistler's portrait several times, including Portrait of Dr. William McNeill Whistler, Portrait of Dr. Whistler, No. 2, Portrait studies of the artist, his brother Dr. Whistler.

-He died of influenza in 1900 at his home in London England.
+He died of influenza in 1900 at his home in London, England.
 He is buried at Hastings Cemetery and Crematorium, Hastings, East Sussex, England.